Information and Support for Businesses

 Hospitality Businesses: Advice and information from UKHospitality.

-Taxi and Private Hire Operators: Our Licensing Team have provided an update for all Taxi and Private Hire Operators in.
+Taxi and Private Hire Operators: An update for all Taxi and Private Hire Operators

 Takeaway and delivery services may remain open and operational in line with guidance on March 20.
 Online retail is still open and encouraged and postal and delivery service will run as normal.